9/17: I have joined 18F as a Product Manager & Innovation Specialist!

 In 2011, I began working in the City of Detroit's Mayor's Office as a Product Manager and Code for America Fellow.
 While there, I led successful collaborations with the Department of City Planning, Buildings, Safety and Engineering and Detroit Department of Transportation to design and deploy two web products and municipal open data legislation.

 assistant editor & CONTRIBUTOR: urban omnibus, architectural league of new york

 2010 - 2011 new york, new york

-Alicia worked as a journalist and assistant editor on the digital publication, Urban Omnibus at the Architectural League of New York.
-She reported on civic engagement and the intersection of technology, data, urban design and city infrastructure.
+I worked as Assistant Editor on the digital publication, Urban Omnibus, at the Architectural League of New York.
+I wrote on civic engagement and the intersection of technology, data, urban design and city infrastructure.

 PROGRAM COORDINATOR: NYC SERVICE CIVIC CORPS/LOVE YOUR BLOCK GRANT PROGRAM

 2009 - 2010 new york, new york

 I began my work in public service with Mayor Bloomberg's NYC Service Civic Corps, where I coordinated a city-wide neighborhood-level beautification portfolio, 'Love Your (NYC) Block' for the Citizens Committee for NYC.

 2014 MIT Department of Urban Studies and Planning